ibm-cloud-docs/vpc/example-code.md

 Define variables for the IAM token, API endpoint, and API version.
 For instructions, see [Setting up your API and CLI environment](/docs/vpc?topic=vpc-set-up-environment).

-A good way to learn more about the API is to click the **Get sample API call** button on the provisioning pages in IBM Cloud console.
+A good way to learn more about the API is to click **Get sample API call** on the provisioning pages in {{site.data.keyword.cloud_notm}} console.
 You can view the correct sequence of API requests and better understand actions and their dependencies.
 {: tip}

 ## Create a VPC